CAMPSITE RULES & POLICIES

 2.2 All camping and/or accommodation fees are to be calculated on the basis of the length of stay, the number of persons staying, and the type of accommodation booked.

-2.3 A security bond is required for all on-site vans and units, payable before arrival.
+2.3 A security bond is required for all on-site vans and units.
 The bond amount is stated in the Schedule of Fees, and will be refunded after the caretaker has conducted a final inspection and is satisfied with the final condition of the on-site van / unit / facility etc.

 2.4 All campsite deposits, fees and tariffs for all accommodation types and facilities are listed in the Schedule of Fees.